Which place is cheaper, Shenandoah National Park or Asheville?

 Asheville does not have museums and landmarks.

-Shenandoah National Park is becoming an appealing option for foodies.
+Shenandoah National Park offers some easy restaurants to choose from.
 There are several restaurants along skyline drive where you can pick up a casual meal like fried chicken, burgers, or pasta.

 Asheville is great for its evening party scene.
 However, Shenandoah National Park is not a good destination for nightlife.